DeckOfPandas/innovationfund.github.io/_includes/faqs.md

 * Paying for software development to help you move forward with for instance creating or improving a prototype
 * Funding travel for participants in user testing and research workshops to gain a deeper understanding of your problem space

+We won’t fund:

+* Purchases of hardware
+* Legal fees
-We won’t fund purchases of hardware, legal fees or general overheads of your organization.
+* General overheads of your organization
+* Stafff salary for the delivery of care
+* Education or training

 #### How will the application process work?